The two most important days in your life are the day you are born and the day you find out why.

 Life doesn’t always go as planned.

-But there is something you can do about it.
-You can take a few steps to help you figure it out.
+You can take a few steps (okay, six) to help you figure it out.

 I quit my career as a corporate lawyer to become a blogger and financial planner.

-This was an easy decision for me because I knew what I wanted to do – I wanted to be a financial planner, freelance writer, and blogger.
+This was an easy decision for me because I knew what I wanted to do.
 It was easy for me to leave because I was being pulled in another direction.
 But what if you’re not being pulled in another direction?
 What if you just don’t like your job?

 I spoke with a friend recently who was in this exact situation.
 My friend didn’t feel particularly fulfilled with her current career and she wanted advice on what to do.
 The problem was that my friend didn’t really know what it was that she wanted to do.

-This may be the situation you’re facing, and I’m going to tell you what I told her – there is not a quick answer to help you determine what your calling is.
-However, there are several actions that you can take to help you figure it out.
-These actions will help you peel back the layers of your career life and enable you to know yourself better.
+These six actions will help you peel back the layers of your career life and enable you to know yourself better.
 You’ll understand what you want from life (what you really actually want – not what people tell you what you should want).

-Here are 6 actions you can take to figure out your calling.
+Here are 6 actions you can take to figure out your passion.